listlessbird/brainrot-shorts/README.md

 - Generate speech audio from the script
 - Render final video with synchronized audio and images
 - View and manage generated videos
+- Directly upload to youtube from the app itself

 ## Deployment